-Kitt Klassen, LGPC
+Kitt Klassen, LCPC

-Modalities (lenses through which I practice counseling):
+Modalities through which I practice counseling:

 My identities, privileges, and social location: